sebastiankozub/LegoCertificationStore/README.md

 ## Tools installation

 ### `npm`
-Istall node.js and npm should be there.
+Install node.js and npm should be there included by default.
 ### `truffle`
 Compile, depoy and test framework for Solidity.
 Install globally.
 ### `ganache`
 Running ethereum node and test blockchain.
 ### `metamask`
 ETH wallet.
 Extension for your browser.
 Possibility to connect to test blockchain like loccally running ganache.
+Of course you need to have MetaMask compatibile browser also.
 ### `open-zeppelin`
 Framework and library for smart contracts programming.
 Install locally in project dir.